sapcc/elektron/README.md

   * Knowledge about services
   * Knowledge about request parameters and data
   * Knowledge about response structure

-Elektron is just a client that makes it easy to communicate with OpenStack APIs.
-It does not add its own logic.

 ## Installation
 Add this line to your application's Gemfile: